embeddednodejs/embeddednodejs.github.io/content/ch_1.md

-# Chapter 1: Connecting Worlds
+# Chapter 1: Connecting Worlds - JavaScript on Hardware

 This chapter shows the role of JavaScript as programming language for 'full-stack' IoT applications.
 General motivations for IoT as well as using JavaScript are discussed.
 Also, an introduction to Node.js and JavaScript is given.